pkiraly/qa-catalogue/README.md

 instances  INTEGER
 ```

-It also creates an extra Solr index with the suffix `_validation`.
-It contains one Solr document for each
+For union catalogues it also creates an extra Solr index with the suffix `_validation`.
+It contains one Solr document
-bibliographic record with three fields: the record identifier, the list of group identifiers and the list of error
+for each  bibliographic record with three fields: the record identifier, the list of group identifiers and the list
-identifiers (if any).
-This Solr index is needed for populating the `issue_group_types`, `issue_group_categories` and
+of error identifiers (if any).
+This Solr index is needed for populating the `issue_group_types`, `issue_group_categories`
-`issue_group_paths` tables.
+and `issue_group_paths` tables.
+This index will be ingested into the main Solr index.

 ### Display one MARC record, or extract data elements from MARC records